Looking for some ex-x-cellent letter X worksheets for your kindergarten children or preschooler?

 I hope you and your littles enjoy these educational activities.
 I know these phonics worksheets will go far to help your child feel confident about all things letter X!

-All of these different activities will work together to help your child remember the letter sound and write letter X correctly!
+All of these different activities will work together to help your child remember the letter sound and write capital letter X and lower case letter X correctly!